Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 The fragmentation sender (the gateway) implements an inactivity timer with default duration 12 hours.
-Once a fragmentation session is started, if the gateway has not received any ACK or receiver-ABORT message 12 hours fater the last message from the device was received, the gateway may flush the fragmentation context.
+Once a fragmentation session is started, if the gateway has not received any ACK or receiver-ABORT message 12 hours after the last message from the device was received, the gateway may flush the fragmentation context.
 For devices with very low transmission rates (example 1 packet a day in normal operation) , that duration may be extended, but this is application specific.